 CSF awards grants to fund innovation in the Chappaqua Central School District.
-CSF Grants fund initiatives take place in in all six schools during the school day, which impact a significant number of students and which are not able to be funded through the school district budget.
+CSF Grants fund initiatives that take place in any of our six schools during the school day, which impact a significant number of students and which are not able to be funded through the school district budget.
 Chappaqua teachers, administrators, parents and students may apply for grants from CSF.

 CSF Grant Options